DIG-Network/dig-sdk-v2/README.md

 3. **Configure your wallet**

    - Open `test/Layer1PeerServiceWithIndexer.example.ts`.
-   - Set `testnetMnemonic` to your testnet mnemonic phrase (or leave blank to generate a new one).
+   - Set `testnetMnemonic` to your testnet mnemonic phrase.
    - Set `testnetWalletAddress` to a unique name for your wallet (e.g., `"dev"`).
    - Ensure `ca.crt` and `ca.key` are present in your project root, or update the paths in the example file.